The MacBook Air & iPads: A First Look At Apple's Latest Devices

 MacBook Air

-It's also made from 100% recycled aluminium, a fact that was received with big applause.
+It's also made from 100% recycled aluminum, a fact that was received with big applause.
 Apple claims this will reduce the laptop's carbon footprint by 50%.

 Mac Mini